Sorosliu1029/PythonChallenge/README.md

 ####<a name='PC8'></a>[Python Challenge8](http://www.pythonchallenge.com/pc/def/integrity.html)
 This challenge page shows a bee(a hint) and a hyperlink requiring user name and password.
 The source code containing some **magic** string.
 It confused me a while, but there is also a hint -- `BZh91AY&SY`.
 'BZ' reminds me of Linux compression file suffix *.bz*, so I guess the magic string is compressed by Bz compression format.
+The name is 'huge', and the password is 'file'.
 Challenge is becoming more and more challenging and attractive.
 [Code Here](https://github.com/Sorosliu1029/PythonChallenge/blob/master/PythonChallenge8.py)